 - Remember your oil change: Oil changes are important year round maintenance, but clean oil is especially important during the summer.
 Oil helps your car prevent overheating, lubricating moving parts safely.

 - Watch for battery strain: Hot weather is tough on batteries.
 Look for signs of a failing battery, including dim lights when you start up, power drains when you turn on your air conditioning, and slow cranking on startup.
-If you’re seeing these signs, take your battery to an auto parts store that offers free battery testing.
+If you see these signs, take your battery to an auto parts store that offers free battery testing.

 - Avoid overloading your car: If you’re headed out on a road trip, you may be ready to throw lots of luggage and gear on top and in the back.
 Be careful not to exceed your vehicle’s acceptable load limit.
 Check your driver door jamb to find out how much weight your vehicle can hold.

-- Watch for motorcycles and bikes: Bikes and motorcycles often come out more frequently in the summer months as well.
+- Watch for motorcycles and bikes: Bikes and motorcycles often come out more frequently in the summer months.
 Keep an eye out for them and give them plenty of space.

 - Check for children and pets: Children can die within minutes if left inside a parked car during the summer.
-Never leave children alone in parked cars, even if your windows are rolled down and their conditioning is on.
-Check the front and back of your vehicle before leaving, every time, even when children are not present so that you can get in the habit of looking.
+Never leave children alone in parked vehicles, even if your windows are rolled down, and their conditioning is on.
+Check the front and back of your vehicle before leaving, every time, even when children are not present, so that you can get in the habit of looking.
 Keep your doors locked and keys out of the reach of children.

 - Use a windshield sun shield: Keep your car’s interior heat lower and protect your dashboard surface from the sun’s harsh rays with a sun shield.
 It’s also a good idea to park in shady areas.